aschester/frib-e2sar/README.md

 - E2SAR software and prereqs (https://github.com/JeffersonLab/E2SAR/wiki/Code-and-Binaries)
 - NSCLDAQ 12.1 or later
-- Unified Format Library 2.2-006 or later
+- Unified Format Library 2.2-007 or later
 - CMake 3.18
 - Compiler support for C++17 standard

 A Docker image based on Debian 11 (Bullseye) with preinstalled E2SAR binaries and prereqs is available here: https://hub.docker.com/r/aschester/e2sar-bullseye.
-The Docker image can be used to build images with Apptainer, Shifter, etc. The project will incorporate its own Unified Format Library as a submodule though you can override this choice using the UFMT_ROOT compile option.
+The Docker image can be used to build images with Apptainer, Shifter, etc. The project will incorporate its own Unified Format Library as a git submodule.

 ## Building the codes

 - Clone the repository from https://github.com/aschester/frib-e2sar.git.
-- Ensure the submodules are initialized properly by running the commands `git submodule init` and `git submodule update`.
+- Ensure the Unified Format Library submodule is initialized properly by running the commands `git submodule init` and `git submodule update`.
 One can ensure the submodules are initialized properly by cloning the project via `git clone --recurse submodules ...` as well.
-- Configure the environment in the container by sourcing some NSCLDAQ 12.1 compiled under the same image containing the E2SAR dependencies.
 - Build the project using CMake:

 ```